Click Here!

 I know it probably varies greatly on conditions & species, but how long does it take for Tangs to grow to maturity...

 In my case, I have both a ellow Hawaiian Tang - Zebrasoma flavenscens & a Pacific Blue Tang - Paracanthurus hepatus, both juveniles that are doing well in my 55 gal.
-(48&quot tank. --
+(48") tank. --

 How long would you expect I can enjoy them before they start to get too big for tank? ???